akeneo/pim-docs/cookbook/custom_entity/index.rst

     if you do not need to use your custom entity as an attribute, follow only the first part of this cookbook's recipe.

+    the following code is compatible with beta-4 version, will be deprecated with rc-1 (doc will be updated soon).

 For example, let's say we want to create a more advanced manufacturer entity than using a standard attribute option, because the manufacturer needs specific attribute itself like the manufacturing country.